 c) What is the real “Cost to Serve” this Customer?
 Take into consideration sales personnel, travel costs for sales calls and account management, allowances and discounts, bonuses, fees on late payments or added Collection costs, marketing investments (very often made mostly to make them happy) or any other of the “hidden costs” associated with having them in your sales funnel.
 As before, how do they stack up to Customers of similar size and profile?
 Do they stack up, or no?

-2. Simulate Life Without Them, meaning “can your Business survive without them”?
+Meaning “can your Business survive without them”?

 a) Precisely define “Survival” and what are the limits to what you and your operation are willing to endure to running your business without them?